-Condition 27 Requirement The Proponent shall develop and implement a translocation program for Tetratheca juncea to the satisfaction of the Secretary.
-Relevant Section Schedule 3 - Environmental Performance Conditions be prepared in consultation with OEH, by a suitably qualified and experienced ecologist whose appointment has been approved by the Secretary; Sarah Jones of Firebird ecosultants has consulted OEH and a discussion has occurred with Steve Lewer (Regional Biodiversity Conservation Officer at OEH).
-Steve Lewer informed that OEH does not normally recommend translocation, but will review the TJMP and sign off on the report.
+Condition 27 Requirement The Proponent must develop and implement a translocation program for Tetratheca juncea to the satisfaction of the Secretary.
+Relevant Section Schedule 3 - Environmental Performance Conditions (a) be prepared in consultation with OEH, by a suitably qualified and experienced ecologist whose appointment has been approved by the Secretary; Sarah Jones of Firebird ecosultants has consulted OEH and a discussion has occurred with Steve Lewer (Regional Biodiversity Conservation Officer at OEH).
+Steve Lewer informed that OEH does not normally recommend translocation, but will review the TJMP.
+OEH has reviewed the TJMP and advises it is adequate.
+Refer to Appendix B for OEH Letter.
 Sarah Jones has been approved by the Secretary of NSW Planning and Environment to prepare the translocation program.
-Refer to Appendix A for letter from DPE. be submitted to the Secretary for approval prior to the commencement of construction activities that involve clearing of or potential harm to Tetratheca juncea ; TJMP to be summited to the Secretary for approval prior to clearing works include measures for the translocation of all Tetratheca juncea stems in the area of disturbance to nearby areas with similar physical and biological habitat features; Section 6 and 7. include a monitoring program to study the Tetratheca juncea stems before and after translocation; Section 9 of TJMP include short and long-term goals and performance criteria to measure the effectiveness of the program Section 8 of the TJMP provide for the transfer of information obtained as a result of implementing the program to OEH and P&I Section 9 of the TJMP Schedule 5 - Environmental Management, Reporting and Auditing 3 Manageme nt Plan Requirements 3 The Proponent shall ensure that the Management Plans required under this approval are prepared in accordance with any relevant guidelines, and include: Whole of document 3(a) Detailed baseline data Section 3.2 3(b) A description of: • The relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 2 Any relevant limits or performance measures/criteria; and • The specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the project or any management measures; 3(c) A description of the measures that would be implemented to complywith the relevant statutory requirements, limits, or performance measures/criteria; N/A 3(d) A program to monitor and report on the: Section 9 Impacts and environmental performance of the project; and Effectiveness of any management measures (see (c) above); 3(e) A contingency plan to manage any unpredicted impacts and their consequences; General Management under the EMS 3(f) A program to investigate and implement ways to improve the environmental performance of the project over time; General Management under the EMS 3(g) A protocol for managing and reporting any:Incidents; General Management under the EMS Complaints; Non-compliances with statutory requirements; and Exceedances of the impact assessment criteria and/or performance criteria; and 3(h) A protocol for periodic review of the plan.
+Refer to Appendix A for letter from DPE. (b) be submitted to the Secretary for approval prior to the commencement of construction activities that involve clearing of or potential harm to Tetratheca juncea ; TJMP to be summited to the Secretary for approval prior to clearing works (c) include measures for the translocation of all Tetratheca juncea stems in the area of disturbance to nearby areas with similar physical and biological habitat features; Section 6 and 7. (d) include a monitoring program to study the Tetratheca juncea stems before and after translocation; Section 9 of TJMP (e) include short and long-term goals and performance criteria to measure the effectiveness of the program Section 8 of the TJMP (f) provide for the transfer of information obtained as a result of implementing the program to OEH and P&I Section 9 of the TJMP Schedule 5 - Environmental Management, Reporting and Auditin g Manageme nt Plan Requirements 3 The Proponent must ensure that the Management Plans required under this approval are prepared in accordance with any relevant guidelines, and include: Whole of document 3(a) Detailed baseline data Section 3.2.1

+3(b) A description of: The relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 2 Any relevant limits or performance measures/criteria; and The specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the project or any management measures; 3(c) A description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; N/A 3(d) A program to monitor and report on the: Section 9 Impacts and environmental performance of the project; and Effectiveness of any management measures (see (c) above); 3(e) A contingency plan to manage any unpredicted impacts and their consequences; Section 8.3 3(f) A program to investigate and implement ways to improve the environmental performance of the project over time; General Management under the EMS 3(g) A protocol for managing and reporting any: General Management under the EMS Incidents; Complaints; Non-compliances with statutory requirements; and Exceedances of the impact assessment criteria and/or performance criteria; and 3(h) A protocol for periodic review of the plan.
 Section 9